 The 4.3” full-color screen is not brilliant but still displays a large waveform.
 The auto BPM lock, four hot cues points and eight auto loops on this tool are features you see in a pro DJ cd player.
 However, you might notice milliseconds variation on the auto loop, and you will have to fix the problem manually.

 The biggest concern here is the durability of the tool.
 I found a couple of bad reviews regardless of broken buttons and not readable CDs after a short use period.

 Conclusion: MDJ-1000 has the right amount of useful features and comes in a lovely price tag.
 The built quality and appearance are lacking compared to Pioneer’s models and is not recommended for professional use.
 If it’s your first DJ cd player you will ever purchase then Gemini MDJ-1000 is ideal for learning the primary purpose of many performing features.

-For a small reduce on the price you can also check Gemini’s “smaller” model CDJ-700.
+For a small reduction on the price, you can also check Gemini’s “smaller” model CDJ-700.